Eating At Bonci Pizzarium

 There are a wide variety of toppings available, including your classic Margherita and Pepperoni, in addition to a more creative selection.
 Each topping combination is chosen by the chef’s imagination, drawing inspiration from the season.
 This means you get to try flavour combinations such as sausage, fennel and orange or caramelised onion, pear and gorgonzola!

 All of the pizzas are cut with scissors and priced by weight, enabling you to choose exactly how much of each you’d like to try.
-Or if you’re me, you ponder over the choices for way too long, before deciding to try a little bit of lots of things!
+Or if you’re me, you ponder over the choices for way too long, before deciding to try a little bit of everything!

 The atmosphere is casual and laid back, and I was fortunate that it wasn’t too busy when I arrived and so I opted to eat out the front, making the most of Rome’s warmer temperatures.